jacobcxdev/TerraTouchBar/README.md

 ## Usage
 Simply launch Terraria and the TerraTouchBar application.
 The mod and the application will communicate automatically.

+## Notes
+There are currently a few **major** issues with the project, the main one being that there are *vast* memory leaks when receiving updates to the inventory.
+I've taken the liberty of adding a `Preview` button to the `ContentView`, so that "mockup" updates can be sent.
+This allows anyone to debug these memory leaks, regardless of whether they own Terraria.

+To create the memory leaks (for debugging):
+1) Launch the Xcode project
+2) Build and run
+3) Click the `Preview` button
+4) Leave the application for a few minutes.

 ## Mockup
 ![Mockup](https://github.com/jacobcxdev/TerraTouchBar/blob/master/Mockup.png?raw=true)